MoinSebi/gretl/doc/gretl.explained.md

 ## id2int
 Creates a **new** graph file with the node IDs replaced by integers.
-IT DOES NOT SORT THE GRAPH.
-Internally, the graph is read once, storing all nodes together and their "number" in a hashmap (memory-efficient).
-Then the graphs is read again, converting all "old" node IDs to the new integer IDs.
+Internally, the graph is read once, extracting all nodes and assigning numeric ids, stored in a hashmap (memory-efficient).
+The new identifiers are consecutive and in the read-order of the nodes in the initial input file.
+In a second step, the graph is read again, converting all "old" node IDs to the new integer IDs.
+This is done on the fly, with very little memory overhead, and directly written in a new graph file.

+**Note**: The new graph file is not sorted.

 ## Stats